Quansight-Labs/uarray/docs/design_doc.rst

 Each ``Node`` has a ``name`` (string) and a sequence of ``args``.
 Each arg is either a ``Node`` or any other Python value.

-To define how the graph executes, we register replacements for the nodes.
-For each replacement, we define the ``name`` it operates on a replacement function that should return a new node given the old node.
+To execute a graph, we also need a compilation context.
+This is a mapping from node names to functions which return a replacement node or `NotImplemented`.
-If it returns ``NotImplemented``, we look for other replacements to call.
-The replacements are ordered so those that are registered later and called first.
+If they return a node, that node is replaced, otherwise it is kept as is.

 To execute, we keep applying them, anywhere they match in the graph, until they all return ``NotImplemented``.